ChrisTimperley/ChrisTimperley.github.io/about.md

 One of my greatest passions is for motorsport, whether it involves spectating or competing.
-I love karting, and have competed in the [British Universities Karting Championship](http://www.bukc.co.uk/) for several years, including a grueling, but incredible [24-hour endurance race](http://www.bukc.co.uk/news/24-bukc-edition), as well as driving in the [DMAX](http://www.daytonamax.co.uk/) and [Club100](http://www.club100.co.uk/) race series;
+I love karting, and have competed in the [British Universities Karting Championship](http://www.bukc.co.uk/) for several years, including a grueling, but rewarding [24-hour endurance race](http://www.bukc.co.uk/news/24-bukc-edition), as well as driving in the [DMAX](http://www.daytonamax.co.uk/) and [Club100](http://www.club100.co.uk/) race series;
 my favourite track is the breathtaking [Glan-y-Gors](http://gygkarting.com/) in North Wales.